Sana-u02/Data-Analysis-Hub/Projects/Netflix Insights: EDA + Clustering/README.md

-# Netflix Data Analysis & Content Clustering
+# Netflix Data Analysis & Recommendation System
 This project explores the Netflix Movies and TV Shows dataset to uncover patterns and trends.
-It includes Exploratory Data Analysis (EDA) and content clustering to understand relationships between titles, genres, directors, and durations.
+It includes Exploratory Data Analysis (EDA) and a content based recommendation system that suggests similar titles using text features.

 ## Dataset